-FOIA professionals at IRS, OCC, Fiscal Service, TIGTA, and DO attended various American Society of Access Professionals (ASAP) training events and conferences which presented updated training on the FOIA process.
+FOIA professionals at IRS, OCC, Fiscal Service, TIGTA, and DO attended various American Society of Access Professionals (ASAP) training events and conferences which presented updated training on FOIA process and requirements.

 4. Please provide an estimate of the percentage of your FOIA professionals and staff with FOIA responsibilities who attended substantive FOIA training during this reporting period.